NoCompromises/laravel-project-standard/README.md

 * Add `phpcbf` for automatically fixing code standard violations - only used locally, mainly when adding a new rule
 * Add `larastan` for static analysis

+Some scripts use a short command, like `phpcs`, but others use the `@php` alias, like `larastan`.
+The difference is subtle, but using @php tells composer to use the same php process composer itself is already using.
+This is especially important if you want composer's memory limit config to apply.

 The `config` block has the code sniffer plugin pre-allowed.
 This plugin makes it zero-configuration to install the slevomat ruleset.
 Without this, we'd need to tweak phpcs.xml, symlink folders, and do more work in CI.
 As of Composer 2.2, you have to explicitly allow permission for plugin installation.
 This config block pre-approves this one expected plugin.